curtislb/AdventOfCode/README.md

 ./gradlew test                       # Run all tests in the project

-./gradlew koverXmlReport             # Create a code coverage report (in build/reports/kover)
+./gradlew koverHtmlReport            # Create a code coverage report (in build/reports/kover)

 ./gradlew common:collection:test     # Run tests for a specific library